WWW UBO

 So Bowie did what anybody would do in his position - he commissioned an opinion poll and found that over half his sample couldn't tell him from butter and that only 3% would be prepared to swap him for two of their usual brand.

-Bowie went off to have a word with his marketing people and found that his publicists - a firm called J, J, J and Jay, possibly because of some typewriter malfunction - were continuing to bill him as an alien warlord.
+Bowie went off to have a word with his marketing people and found that his publicists - a firm called J, J, J and Jay, possibly because of some typewriter malfunction - were continuing to promote him as an alien warlord.
 'David Bowie at the Royal Pavilion', screamed the posters.
 'Be there or be imploded.'

 Bowie sued the company for damages.
 He was incapable of violence, he told the court, the heat ray misunderstanding notwithstanding.
 The judge sympathised with him but when her deliberations went on for too long he grew impatient and had her eradicated.